embrace-io/embrace-docs/docs/ios/open-source/symbolicating-crash-reports.md

 In order to have stack traces in error logs or crashes be as readable as possible, its important to upload your app's desymbolication files to the Embrace backend.
 The best way to do this is to add a build step to your project.

 First, download our [support utility](https://downloads.embrace.io/embrace_support.zip).
-This is an archive that contains the Embrace upload binary and also a shell script `run.sh`.
-These should be copied into your project at a known location like `embrace_support/upload` and `embrace_support/run.sh`.
+This is an archive that contains the Embrace symbol upload binaries for multiple platforms and also a shell script `run.sh`.
+These should be copied into your project at a known location like `embrace_support/embrace_symbol_upload.darwin` and `embrace_support/run.sh`.

 Then, in your app target's Xcode Build Phases pane, add a new 'Run Script Phase' at the end of the list of Build Phases.
 This run script phase should invoke the `run.sh` script with the envvars `EMBRACE_ID` and `EMBRACE_TOKEN`: